When it comes to hiring skilled employees, it's a matter of supply, not demand.

 If you ask businesses the biggest problem they face, the answer is the same: finding qualified job candidates.

 In 2017, MetLife and the U.S. Chamber of Commerce surveyed 1,000 businesses, and half of all respondents said they had trouble finding qualified applicants.
 Glassdoor also conducted a survey in 2017 that found three out of four hiring decision-makers said attracting qualified candidates is the No. 1 challenge they face.

 In a few cases, applicants lack the actual qualifications and experience needed.
 But more often, the difficulty is finding someone with polished and professional writing, communication or math skills.
 Sometimes it's the absence of people skills, like leadership and team building.

-business development unit at Central Michigan University, said more and more employers are teaming up with universities to offer education to their employees to help fill that skills gap.
+Robert Vandorin, director of the Office of Business Engagement at Central Michigan University, said more and more employers are teaming up with universities to offer education and professional development training to their employees to help fill that skills gap.